WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

-Edit Recordings in Project Management
+Find the Recording
 #############################################

-See the `"Edit Screen Icons" <https://github.com/WycliffeAssociates/btt-recorder-docs/raw/master/appendix/BTT-Recorder_Edit_Screen_Icons_v1.4.pdf>`_ document for the list of icons and their name.

-There are several steps to follow to edit an existing recording:

-* Find the recording.
-* Edit the recording – you can remove a section of the recording or add a new section.
-* Rate the recording.
-(Optional)
-* Place the verse markers.

-Find a Recording
-******************
 1. Start at the Project Management screen.
-Tap on a Project bar to edit.
+Tap on a **Project bar** to edit.
-2. Tap on the Chapter bar.
+2. Tap on the **Chapter bar**.
+The Chapter Management screen opens - see the list of verses/chunks.
-3. Tap the arrow at the end of the verse bar.
+3. Tap the **right arrow** at the end of the verse bar.

 The take management bar opens. (**A 'take' is the word that refers to a recording.**) It is now possible to work with the recordings from this verse.